tsupinie/gulliver/README.md

 # Gulliver
-Create maps of US counties to show travels.
+Create maps of US counties colored to show your travels.

 ## Requirements:
 * matplotlib